sandarma190180088/sandarma190180088.github.io/README.md

 --------------------

 Open Source
-:   for now I haven't contributed much to open source, but in the future I plan to start contributing.
+:   For now I haven't contributed much to open source, but in the future I plan to start contributing.

 Programming Languages
 :   **first-lang:** ***python***, I've known python since 2019, Python is also my everyday Programming Language.
 Many of the projects I build use python, I believe my Python programming language level is already high so my programming style is pythonic